Jacquot-SFE/Atom-demo/notes.md

 Click an unstaged file, it shows the deltas.

+This also shows new files.

+(If you're working in an environment that creates intermediate files, you can configure a .gitignore file to keep git from flagging them as new or changed.)

 From here, you can stage the whole file,  selectively stage individual changes or lines, or even delete the delta altogether.

 If you need bigger context, pressing lowercase `o` will take you to the relevant line in the source.

 Once staged, you can click on the staged file, and get a similar delta view, where changes can be unstaged.

-To commmit, enter a commit message, press to commmit button.
+To commmit, enter a commit message, press the commmit button.

 Finally, to push upstream (or pull from the remote), press the menu bar item with the up & down arrows.